Grayson Perry

-Sir Grayson Perry is an English artist.
-He is known for ceramic vases, tapestries, and as drag queen, as well as his observations of the contemporary arts scene, and for dissecting British "prejudices, fashions and foibles".
+Sir Grayson Perry (born 24 March 1960) is an English artist, writer, broadcaster, performer, drag act and singer.
+He is known for drag, ceramic vases and tapestries, as well as his observations of the contemporary arts scene, and for dissecting British "prejudices, fashions and foibles".

 Perry's vases have classical forms and are decorated in bright colours, depicting subjects at odds with their attractive appearance.
 There is a strong autobiographical element in his work, in which images of Perry as Claire, his female alter ego, and Alan Measles, his childhood teddy bear, often appear.
 He has made a number of documentary television programmes and has curated exhibitions.
 He has published two autobiographies, Grayson Perry: Portrait of the Artist as a Young Girl (2007) and The Descent of Man (2016), written and illustrated a graphic novel, Cycle of Violence (2012), written a book about art, Playing to the Gallery (2014), and published his illustrated Sketchbooks (2016).
 Various books describing his work have been published.
 In 2013 he delivered the BBC Reith Lectures.